Oppenheimer Believes Bicycle Therapeutics (BCYC) Still Has Room to Grow

-Oppenheimer analyst Jay Olson maintained a Buy rating on Bicycle Therapeutics (BCYC) today and set a price target of $27.00.
-The company’s shares closed last Thursday at $20.65, close to its 52-week high of $20.97.
+In a report released today, Jay Olson from Oppenheimer maintained a Buy rating on Bicycle Therapeutics (BCYC), with a price target of $27.00.
+The company’s shares closed last Monday at $20.80, close to its 52-week high of $21.59.

-According to TipRanks.com, Olson is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -2.7% and a 43.1% success rate.
+According to TipRanks.com, Olson has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -4.0% and a 41.6% success rate.
 Olson covers the Healthcare sector, focusing on stocks such as Constellation Pharmaceuticals, Madrigal Pharmaceuticals, and ACADIA Pharmaceuticals.

-Currently, the analyst consensus on Bicycle Therapeutics is a Strong Buy with an average price target of $26.75, implying a 28.4% upside from current levels.
+Currently, the analyst consensus on Bicycle Therapeutics is a Strong Buy with an average price target of $26.75, a 33.7% upside from current levels.
 In a report issued on September 9, Canaccord Genuity also maintained a Buy rating on the stock with a $25.00 price target.

 See today’s analyst top recommended stocks >>